Barack and Michelle Obama Made Fun Of On Twitter After Posting Their Summer Playlist

-Michelle Obama has been out of the White House for several years now, but still she continues to make headlines with her trendy outfits, inspirational quotes, and service work.
+Michelle Obama has been out of the White House for several years now, but she still continues to make headlines with her trendy outfits, inspirational quotes, and service work.
 The former first lady of the United States is active on social media.
 In fact, she boasts a whopping 32.4 million subscribers on Instagram and 13.3 million more on Twitter.
-Former president Barack Obama doesn’t have quite as many Instagram followers as his wife with 24.2 million, but makes up with it as one of the most followed people in the world on Twitter.
-Barack recently shared a playlist with his 108 million Twitter followers that included all of songs he and Michelle have been loving this summer, according to Express.
+Former President Barack Obama doesn’t have quite as many Instagram followers as his wife with 24.2 million but makes up with it as one of the most followed people in the world on Twitter.
+Barack recently shared a playlist with his 108 million Twitter followers that included all of the songs he and Michelle have been loving this summer, according to Express.

 Surprisingly, the presidential couple received quite a bit of harsh backlash on the playlist posts.
 While it may seem like an innocent enough thing to share online, there were quite a few social media users that either didn’t care for their taste in music or felt that the Obamas were trying to remain relevant now that they are no longer in the public eye as much as they were when Barack was in office.